 A squirrel jumped out from the foliage (causing Suigetsu to lower his throat cleaver and release a few choice curse words), running straight for Juugo as he reached down and extended his arm out to the small creature.
 The rodent ran up his arm, chattering loudly as it perched itself on his shoulder.
 If it were any other circumstance, Sakura might have thought the sight to be cute; but judging by the serious looks on everyone's faces, she figured cooing over a small forest animal would be frowned upon in this instance.

-"Sounds like ANBU to me," Suigetsu drawled, his violet eyes sliding over to Sasuke.
+"Sounds like ANBU to me.
+They wouldn't have felt Sasuke's jutsu until they'd set it off."
+Suigetsu drawled, his violet eyes sliding over to Sasuke.
 "It could be Root.
 I wouldn't be surprised to know they extended their patrol out this far given that Waterfall is only half a day's run from here."

 Sasuke eye's narrowed before immediately flashing red.
 He drew Kusanagi from its sheath.
 "Suigetsu, you'll join me in pursuit.
 Sakura, Juugo; the two of you will clear the area before joining us."
 He turned to address Suigetsu.
 "We capture him alive.
-He shouldn't be hard to find, the sensor was set off five minutes ago."
+He shouldn't be hard to find; the sensor was set off a few minutes ago."

 Suigetsu nodded sharply before he made his way out into the forest.

 Sasuke was close to follow, but hung back at the last second.
 He looked over his shoulder to meet Sakura's eyes.
-"Change it red.
+"Color your hair red.
 We will be interrogating upon his capture and don't need him recognizing you."

 "I don't see how that could help."
 Sakura replied, a bit confused as to why the sudden need for her to use a henge right this moment had arisen.